Tedric Thompson sits out practice as Seahawks secondary could have a different look come Sunday

 But any sort of injury could compel the Seahawks to consider going with Lano Hill alongside Bradley McDougald at safety.

 But he also said on his radio show Monday on ESPN 710 Seattle that Hill deserves a chance to play more.
-Hill started last season’s final two regular season games at strong safety, with McDougald at free safety, and the Seahawks won both to clinch a 10-6 season and a playoff berth.
+Hill started last season’s final two regular-season games at strong safety, with McDougald at free safety, and the Seahawks won both to clinch a 10-6 season and a playoff berth.
 Carroll had hinted Hill would start the playoff game against Dallas before it was revealed Hill had a hip injury that required surgery.

 Hill was recovering and getting back into football shape midway through the preseason but is healthy now and practiced fully Wednesday.
 The media is not allowed to watch practice, but given Hill’s experience and what Carroll has said in the past, the assumption is that Hill worked with the starting unit alongside McDougald with Thompson out.